Welcome to the Hawaii Ukulele Ensemble

 Ready for a new ukulele sound?

-The Hawaii Ukulele Ensemble (HUE) brings a new approach to ukulele music, creating a rich, layered sound by playing music with multiple parts in precise harmony.
-Such complex sound is not usually associated with the simple ukulele, and audiences are astounded by HUE’s arrangements of familiar compositions, from classical to classic rock.
+The Hawaii Ukulele Ensemble (HUE) is a musical group that brings a fresh twist to ukulele music.
+We create a rich and layered sound by playing multiple parts in perfect harmony.
+This complex sound is usually not associated with the simple ukulele, and audiences are amazed by HUE’s arrangements of familiar songs, from classical to jazz to classic rock.

-We are a group with humble beginnings and diverse backgrounds.
-One thing we all have in common is a life-long love of music.
-Many of us met for the first time in an ukulele class for seniors.
-Since then, we’ve grown into a band of like-minded musicians, driven by a desire to challenge both ourselves and the instrument that brought us together.
+We’re a group of friends who all have a deep love for music.
+Many of us met in an ukulele class for seniors.
+Since then, we’ve become a band of like-minded musicians who are always pushing ourselves and the instrument that brought us together.

 Next Performance